Construction of non-CSS quantum codes using measurements on cluster states: Evolution of stabilizers

-To summarize the impact of $X$ and $Z$ measurement we consider the example of three-qubit cluster state which has the initial stabilizer group as $\{X_1Z_2,\ X_2Z_1Z_3,\ X_3Z_2\}$.
-After $X$ measurement on qubit labelled 2, the stabilizer generator set evolves as $\{(-1)^{s_{2}}Z_{1}Z_{3},\ X_{1}X_{3}\}$.
+This algorithm is helpful in visualising the impact of $X$ and $Z$ measurement on cluster.
+For example, in case of three-qubit cluster state which has the initial stabilizer group as $<X_1Z_2,\ X_2Z_1Z_3,\ X_3Z_2>$, the stabilizer generator set

+evolves as $<(-1)^{s_{2}}Z_{1}Z_{3},\ X_{1}X_{3}>$ after $X$ measurement on qubit labelled 2.
 The stabilizer set are similar to the stabilizer generator of the Bell state.
 Therefore, $X$ measurement results in fusion of the remaining physical qubit in cluster state into a logical qubit.
 In Fig. \ref{fig:2} (a) the grey shaded cluster state refers to this logical qubit.

-Now if we consider the $Z$ measurement on the first qubit of the cluster state as shown in Fig. \ref{fig:2} (b), after measurement the stabilizer group transforms as $\{(-1)^{s_1}X_{2}Z_{3},\ X_{3}Z_{2}\}$.
+Now if we consider the $Z$ measurement on the first qubit of the cluster state as shown in Fig. \ref{fig:2} (b), after measurement the stabilizer group transforms as $<(-1)^{s_1}X_{2}Z_{3},\ X_{3}Z_{2}>$.
 However for $s_1=0$ the stabilizer group is equivalent to a two qubit cluster state and for $s_1=1$ the stabilizer group still remains same as a two qubit cluster state with a phase factor.
 Therefore we can conclude that $Z$ measurement is equivalent to cutting out a qubit from the cluster state.

 We can generalise this example to $n$ qubit linear cluster state also.
 For a cluster state consists of $\{1, 2,..., i-1,\ i,\ i+1,..., n\}$ qubits if we measure the $i^{\mathrm{th}}$ qubit in $Z$ basis then the $i^{\mathrm{th}}$ qubit will be removed from the cluster and if we measure the $i^{\mathrm{th}}$ qubit in $X$ basis the neighbouring states $\{(i-1)^{\mathrm{th}},\ (i+1)^{\mathrm{th}}\}$ will fuse together.
 Thus the algorithm has offered a taste of the impact of various measurements on cluster state.